isoopod/Pack/docs/Datatypes/Primitives.md

 ## CFrame

 Encodes a CFrame as either 13 or 19 bytes.
 A standard Vector3 is used for position.
-Axis-Aligned CFrames are 13 bytes, otherwise for random orientation CFrames they are encoded in 19 bytes using a Quaternion for rotation, with an average percision of 0.00461° (more than enough).
+Axis-Aligned CFrames are 13 bytes, otherwise for random orientation CFrames they are encoded in 19 bytes using a Quaternion for rotation, with an average precision of 0.00461° (more than enough).

 ## Color3